 L-theanine promotes the production GABA, which is a neurotransmitter that leaves you feeling relaxed and calm.
 The antioxidants in green tea powder help remove free radicals that are naturally produced by digestion, exercise, pollution, smoking, and other chemicals.
-It’s no wonder that green tea is Jenna’s favorite drink.

 The Difference between Whipped Coffee and Dalgona Coffee?

 Both coffee types are two different ways and names to describe the same coffee beverage.
 In India, Pakistan, and China, the coffee, sugar, and water mixture is known as a whipped coffee.
-It has also been used for many years in Korea where it’s gaining the trending popularity.
+It has also been used for many years in Korea where it’s gaining the current trending popularity.

 To me the Dalgona coffee trend is not phase, or a temporary trend.
 This coffee has been around as variations of the whipped cream coffee beverage for a long time before the TikTok phenomenon.
-Going viral on TikTok brought the great tasting Dalgona coffee to the rest of us who did not know how great this whipped coffee really is.
+Going viral on TikTok brought the great tasting Dalgona coffee to the rest of us who did not know how wonderful this whipped coffee really is.